rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AK: Can you give a two-sentence summary of this?

-AWB: TR-104 directs people to say "yes, test-262 consists of all of these things on GitHub.
-Go look at GitHub".
+AWB: TR-104 directs people to say "yes, test262 consists of all of these things on GitHub.
+Go look at GitHub."

-LBR: Basically a description of test-262 with formalities and ready to bring to Ecma.
+LBR: Basically a description of test262 with formalities and ready to bring to Ecma.

-AWB: Blesses ECMA-262 as official Ecma work product.
+AWB: Blesses test262 as official Ecma work product.
 Non-normative.

 LBR: There are a few facts.
-As of September 2016, test-262 consisted of over 23k test files...
+As of September 2016, test262 consisted of over 23k test files...

 AK: I skimmed it.
 I will give it affirmative: yes.
 I find it hard to imagine someone objecting.